-- Technical assistance

-- Professional chairperson
+- Technical Assistance - Professional Chairperson

-- Meeting host

-- Use of Election Runner for voting by secret ballot
+Use of Election Runner for voting by secret ballot

-We are incredibly proud that we hosted three bi-lingual meetings and facilitated 200 general meetings during the fiscal year.
+We are incredibly proud that we hosted three kingual meetings over the fiscal year.

 "A large turnout makes things more complex, for sure.
 But it was all handled professionally and much appreciated by myself and the members."